 The Institute for Conservation Research offers Undergraduate Summer Student Fellowships in each of our Research teams: Recovery Ecology, Population Sustainability, Community Engagement, Conservation Genetics, Plant Conservation, Reproductive Sciences, and Disease Investigations.

 - Community Engagement is driving conservation action through science education and community collaborations.
 Our community-based conservation group implements and builds capacity for locally-managed, sustainable conservation programs using diverse, collaborative approaches, and our in-house group connects students, teachers, and community members with the science of saving species in order to foster a conservation literate and active public.
-[1 summer fellowship available]
+[1 summer fellowship available - 2020]

 - Recovery Ecology focuses on large-scale conservation programs that assist in the recovery of endangered and threatened populations locally and globally.
 They apply scientifically acquired behavioral and ecological knowledge to solve conservation problems.
-[2 summer fellowships available]
+[2 summer fellowships available - 2020]

 - Reproductive Sciences applies innovative science to the conservation of endangered species through enhanced reproduction.
 The major areas of investigation supporting this mission include assisted reproductive technology, hormone monitoring, environmental toxicology, microbiome analysis, avian physiology and stem cell biology.
-[2 summer fellowships available]
+[2 summer fellowships available - 2020]

 Current undergraduate students must be officially associated with a college or university in order to be eligible for the fellowship program.
 Undergraduates who are currently enrolled in college meet this criterion, as do graduating seniors who are continuing their education in the fall following graduation.
 Recent graduates who are not continuing their education in fall of the same year are not eligible to apply.

-The application process is open for Summer 2020.
+The application process is closed for Summer 2020.
 To apply, begin by reading our FAQ here.
-The application process for Summer 2020 opened December 1, 2019, and will close end of day January 31, 2020.
+The application process for Summer 2020 opened December 1, 2019, and closed end of day January 31, 2020.
 For further information, please email Katika Bade, summer student fellowship administrator.